Publish Novella 5 Jun 2022

 “I fear that with your internal knowledge of member profiles and usage, your sampling is more selective than mine.
 When I choose 1000, it’s truly random.
-With different samplings, our results might have a degree of deviation, but not an 85–90% discrepancy.”
+With different samplings, we can expect a degree of deviation among our results, but not an 85–90% discrepancy.”

 Subsequent tests that the two entities separately perform are not much better.
 More than half the members are fake robots.
 An accurate count is difficult since many human users utilize bots to schedule posts, view RSS feeds, or respond to hashtags.

 Ellen argues, “The amount of bots skews results of your entire revenue stream.
 The followers and clicks you promise are from bots.”

 “Twit Ticker is fundamentally a place for cliques (as in groups), not clicks (as in ad revenue),” Kumar explains.